-25. Work Experience Risk Assessment
+27. Work Experience Risk Assessment

-This risk assessment works alongside our other policies and our Normal Operating Procedures for activities.
+This risk assessment works alongside out other policies and our Normal Operating procedures for activities.
 The aim of this risk assessment is to allow for specific adaptions to the age and maturity of children at secondary school with regards to safeguarding them while undertaking work experience at BF Adventure.